 Source: Somali Archive

-Pakistan Is Brokering U.S.-Iran Talks While Mortar Rounds Land on Its Own Border
+Pakistan Mediates U.S.-Iran Talks While Its Border Burns

-Pakistan hosted the first round of indirect talks between the United States and Iran this month — a diplomatic feat made stranger by the fact that, during the same period, mortar and rocket attacks attributed to the Afghan Taliban killed four people and wounded 70 on Pakistani soil.
+Pakistan emerged as a key mediator in the U.S.-Iran conflict, with the first round of indirect talks taking place in early April.
+The diplomatic role is made stranger by the fact that, during the same period, the Afghan Taliban claimed that mortar and rocket attacks killed four people and wounded 70 on Pakistani soil β an allegation Islamabad denies.

-Islamabad denies some of the details, but the broader reality is that Pakistan is simultaneously managing an active border conflict, deep economic fragility, and persistent internal violence — and yet it has inserted itself as the facilitating party between two adversaries who have barely spoken directly in decades.
+Pakistan is simultaneously managing an active border conflict, deep economic fragility, and persistent internal violence β and yet it has inserted itself as the facilitating party between two adversaries who have barely spoken directly in decades.
 Its leverage is unusual: Pakistan is an Islamic republic with longstanding, if complicated, ties to both Washington and Tehran, making it one of the few capitals neither side reflexively dismisses.

 Whether the talks produce anything durable is far from guaranteed.
-The underlying tensions — Iran's nuclear program, U.S. sanctions, proxy conflicts across the region — haven't moved.
-But the fact that both parties agreed to sit down, in Islamabad of all places, suggests that neither Washington nor Tehran is entirely closed to a managed de-escalation, even if neither will say so publicly.
+The underlying tensions β Iran's nuclear program, U.S. sanctions, proxy conflicts across the region β haven't moved.
+But the fact that both parties agreed to engage, with Pakistan as mediator, suggests that neither Washington nor Tehran is entirely closed to a managed de-escalation, even if neither will say so publicly.

 Source: 9dashline